martincf/westkirbyartscentre/_events/2019-04-20-all-you-need-is-spam.md

 permalink: /events/all-you-need-is-spam
 ---

-Dean Johnson celebrate the comedy genius of Eric Idle and Monty Python.
+Dean Johnson celebrates the comedy genious of Eric Idle and Monty Python.

-Along with his zeal for surreal characters 'nudge nudge , wink wink' Wirral educated Eric Idle has created a catalogue of classic catchy songs , years of fraternising with The Beatles , led Zepplin and the Who certainly paid off , Dean will cherry pick through Idle's cheerful and often outrageous songbook. interspersed with a few of Python's greatest skits
+Along with his zeal for surreal characters 'nudge nudge , wink wink ' Wirral educated Eric Idle has created a catalogue of classic catchy songs , years of fraternising with The Beatles , led Zepplin and the Who certainly paid off , Dean will cherry pick through Idle's cheerful and often outrageous songbook. interspersed with a few of Python's greatest skits

 As well as his work on Monty Python, Eric Idle created "The Ruttles" and was a close friend of George Harrison.
 He also wrote songs for others such as the theme tune to 'One foot in the Grave'.

+'How very flattering ' (Eric Idle)

+'This is a great idea'' ( Peter Grant , Liverpool writer & Critic)

+**Please be aware that Erics songs and writings do contain rude words and swear words and material that some people may believe to be blasphemous.**

+This show is not suitable for children and those who find this type of material offensive.

 Fancy Dress, along with dead parrots and silly walks to be encouraged.